atom/atom/CONTRIBUTING.md

 - Include thoughtfully-worded, well-structured [Jasmine](https://jasmine.github.io/) specs in the `./spec` folder.
 - Treat `describe` as a noun or situation.
-- Treat `it` as a statement about state or how an operation changes state.
+- Treat `it` as a statement about the state or how an operation changes state.

 #### Example